 - If this is a routing protection measure then what are you trying to protect?
 From whom?
-From what threat? - If this is a user protection measure then the issue of route filtering is an issue for transit providers, not stub networks - A stub network should generate ROAs for its routes, but there is far less of an incentive to perform RoV invalid filtering if the stub's upstreams / IXs are already performing this filtering - Is it more important for IXs and Transits to perform drop-invalids than for stubs?
+From what threat? - If this is a user protection measure then the issue of route filtering is potentially a more important issue for transits not stubs - A stub should generate ROAs for its routes, but there is far less of an incentive to perform RoV invalid filtering if all of the the stub's upstreams / IXs are already performing this filtering